MARSOSE CORPS, THE DUTCH SPECIAL ARMY

 In 1873 began a terrible war between the people of Aceh against the Dutch occupation.
 As Ibrahim recounts in his book “Perang di Jalan Allah, Perang Aceh 1873-1912”, the Acehnese war resulted in so many fatalities on both sides.
 Not just troops vs. troops, but also the massacre of civilians of Aceh by the Dutch Colonial army.

 On the side of the Dutch colonizers themselves, the number of victims swelled by many troops who fought, did not have the ability to fight.
 Or it could be said that the death rate was also in vain in the Aceh War.
-One of the reasons why so many casualties and so terrible war, because in this war, guerrilla techniques used so perfectly by the forces of Aceh when facing Dutch troops.
+One of the reasons why so many casualties and so terrible war, was because, in this war, guerrilla techniques were used so perfectly by the forces of Aceh when facing Dutch troops.

 Ianah Wulandari, Historian of Universitas Negeri Surabaya in his article entitled “Mareschausse Corps Unit in Aceh in 1890-1930”, confirmed a series of guerrilla attacks.
 To the extent that, in the Aceh war, the Dutch did not give much resistance.
 The Dutch troops were surrounded by hard-to-find guerrillas of Acehnese warriors.
 Not to mention the hilly geographical conditions in Aceh, many rivers, and many mountains and forests make Acehnese insurgents increasingly difficult to trace Dutch troops.
 As a result, the Dutch could only defend its territory, which was captured at the beginning of the war.

 At first, the Dutch thought it would be easy to conquer the Aceh Sultanate.
 In fact, from 1873 to early 1880, the Netherlands gained so much loss, worth up to 115 million florins.
 The cost is so great compared to the results obtained.
-Dutch within that period, only able to control Aceh in the area of 74 Km2.
-That is, the Dutch are only able to control the territory of the capital city of Aceh; Koetaradja (Palace) and around the Great Mosque of Aceh.
+Dutch within that period were only able to control Aceh in the area of 74 Km2.
+That is, the Dutch are only able to control the territory of the capital city of Aceh; Koetaradja (Palace), and around the Great Mosque of Aceh.
 Beyond that, the Netherlands has no power whatsoever.
 The Dutch were surrounded by Acehnese rebel forces, and this also benefited the Aceh troops.
 Their enemy, the Dutch troops like being herded at a single point of the battle.
 Making it easier for the Acehnese guerrillas to conduct tactical attacks that produce a large effect.
 At the beginning of the Dutch battle using the strategy “Gecocentreerde Linie” or a very conventional defense pattern.
 From a series of failures experienced by the Dutch, they decided to use different tactics than they ever had.

 The Dutch eventually hired an anthropologist to study the Acehnese.
 A person named Snouck Hurgronje was an anthropologist to “spy” and charted the hard-to-be-defeated Acehnese people in battle.
 One of Hurgronje’s tasks is to investigate the socio-cultural conditions of the Acehnese society so that the Dutch can enter and control the people of Aceh.
 Snouck Hurgronje’s research results related to Aceh and Islam War in Indonesia which have been booked are: